 The February birthstone, amethyst, has many popular symbolic and folkloric associations, from love and spirituality to supernatural protection.
 Those with February birthdays are sure to be familiar with the purple hues of their birthstone, amethyst.
 The prized gem is actually a violet variety of quartz, and was once categorized as a precious stone, such as rubies and emeralds, for its rarity.
 Fortunately, more deposits have been discovered, making the gem more available at all price points.

-The earliest use of this gem dates back to ancient Greece.
-Where the violet-purple crystal received its name derived from the Greek word “amethystos” or not drunken.
+The name of this gem dates back to ancient Greece, where the violet-purple crystal received its name derived from the Greek word “amethystos,” or "sober".
 They believed you could drink all night and remain sober if you had an amethyst in your mouth or on your person.
 Some even went as far as to carve drinking glasses made of amethyst.